 It is important to monitor mental health in college students.
 With the multiple life changes that college students face, substance abuse is only one of many struggles mental health challenges this age group faces.
 College students may also experience other mental health conditions and need the support of family, friends and professionals to help navigate this stressful time of life.

 Some of the most common mental health conditions that college students struggle with include:

 Preventing substance abuse in college students can be challenging.
 Students can benefit from being educated about the signs of substance abuse and the risks associated with the use of drugs and alcohol.
 College students who practice healthy coping skills will have other outlets for stress that aren’t related to alcohol or drug use.
 Substance abuse caused by peer group pressure may be more difficult to prevent, but if college students are aware of the ways they respond to their peers, it can be easier to identify ways to avoid putting themselves at risk.

 Students in college have many treatment options available.
 Most campuses have on-site counseling services available to address addiction and other mental health challenges.
 Additional treatment options include online treatment options and support groups.
-Treatment centers like The Recovery Village also offer a variety of evidence-based practices to help college students who have substance abuse and mental health issues improve their quality of life.
+Treatment centers like The Recovery Village Palm Beach at Baptist Health also offer a variety of evidence-based practices to help college students who have substance abuse and mental health issues improve their quality of life.

 Collegiate Recovery Communities

 College campuses offer recovery support services that can help prevent the negative long-term effects of substance abuse.
 Finding a community of people in recovery is an important step in maintaining sobriety and accessing the needed support to do so in an environment that is well known for substance use.
 If you or a loved one is a college student who is struggling with substance abuse, reach out for support today.